World reacts to death of former Soviet leader Mikhail Gorbachev, who helped bring down the Iron Curtain

 The president of the European Union Commission, Ursula von der Leyen, tweeted: "Mikhail Gorbachev was a trusted and respected leader.
 He played a crucial role to end the Cold War and bring down the Iron Curtain.
 It opened the way for a free Europe.
 This legacy is one we will not forget."

-U.K. Prime Minister Boris Johnson tweeted that he "always admired the courage & integrity he showed in bringing the Cold War to a peaceful conclusion."
+U.K. Prime Minister Boris Johnson tweeted that he "always admired the courage & integrity he showed in bringing the Cold War to a peaceful conclusion," and France's Emannuel Macron said in a tweet, posted in both French and Russian, that Gorbachev had been "a man of peace whose choices opened the way to freedom for Russians."

 In a statement Tuesday, Fred Ryan, the chairman of the board at the Reagan Foundation and Institute, wrote about how the two leaders went from adversaries to friends.